-- Visit Miramundo.
-Miramundo is part of a foggy forest that is located about nine kilometers northeast of La Palma, near El Pital.
-This area is one of the coldest in the country; this is due to Miramundo being located at over 2,200 feet above sea level.From Miramundo, you will get some astonishing views of the Salvadoran territory.
+Visit Miramundo.
+Miramundo is part of a foggy forest located about nine kilometers northeast of La Palma, near El Pital.
+This area is one of the coldest in the country.
+Miramundo sits at over 2,200 feet above sea level; you will get some astonishing views of the Salvadoran territory from here.
 Furthermore, Miramundo is an ideal place to go camping and enjoy the colder mountainous climate.

-- San Ignacio.
+Go to San Ignacio.
 You can visit San Ignacio, another colorful small town in the Artesian touristic route.
-It is located about three kilometers away from La Palma.
+This small town is about three kilometers away from La Palma.

-- Visit Las Pilas, a rural area belonging to the municipality of San Ignacio.
-It’s located about nine kilometers from the city of La Palma near the border with Honduras.
+Visit Las Pilas, a rural area belonging to the municipality of San Ignacio.
+It’s about nine kilometers from the city of La Palma, near the border with Honduras.
 This area is ideal for those who like spending time outdoors; also, it is a popular camping site.

-- Lastly, El Pital Mountain.
-El Pital mountain is one of the most beloved and famous national parks in El Salvador.
-It is located about 15 kilometers from the city.
+Lastly, El Pital Mountain.
+El Pital mountain is one of the most beloved and famous national parks in El Salvador; it is about 15 kilometers from La Palma.
 El Pital is the highest point in the Salvadoran territory, at over 2,700 feet above sea level.
 The area is ideal for climbing, ecotourism, biking, and camping.

 There are other options available in addition to the ones listed above.
 Furthermore, in this area, you will find fantastic camping options.

-To sum up, the colorful and unique city of La Palma is a fantastic place to get away from the hustle of city life or hot weather.
+The colorful city of La Palma is a fantastic place to get away from the hustle of city life or hot weather.